WHY JOIN ARCNet?

 - Notification from SPGI of upcoming events, networking, and proposal opportunities.

-- Cooperative Agreements (CA) can be used by all program offices, services, and agencies enabling more rapid industry engagement versus traditional FAR-based acquisitions.
-Even though the CA is not a FAR-based acquisition, awards contain similar terms and conditions including articles for Intellectual Property, ITAR controls, and others.
+- Cooperative Agreements (CA) can be used by all program offices, services, and agencies to enable more rapid industry engagement compared to traditional FAR-based acquisitions.
+The goal of using a CA as the contract vehicle is to issue an award in 60 days or less.

 - A CA is an excellent platform for industry cooperation and teaming arrangements.